hchiam/learning-tfjs-umap/README.md

 Learn more about TensorFlow at https://github.com/hchiam/learning-tensorflow

+Repo created from this template for further experimentation: https://github.com/hchiam/comment-analysis

 ## Starting by testing out this repo

 Run `yarn global add parcel` or `npm install -g parcel`, and then: